 Thoughts from the Founder

-My Views on the big 3 areas of breast cancer funding…
+Personal views on the big 3 areas of breast cancer funding

-The best thing that could happen to any charity is that their services are no longer needed and I live for that day in breast cancer.
-Thankfully there are dozens of organizations both large and small addressing this task and great strides are being forged towards the cure of the disease.
+The BEST DAY for any charity no matter their mission, is when their services are no longer needed; we all live for that day in breast cancer.
+Thankfully there are dozens of organizations, both large and small, addressing what has been identified as the 3 main issues here, outside of early detection…which includes mammograms and we fully support.
+Thankfully, great strides are being forged towards the cure of the disease and more are living each year.

 Education of the Disease

-Thankfully, breast centers and breast health navigators in every city provide the immediate information to a newly diagnosed woman in addition to the plethora of information on the Internet- There are resources to help patients and survivors.
-I believe breast cancer organizations are all helping the same woman at different steps of her journey.
-Therefore we must focus or efforts and funding into areas that are not well covered rather than pay to produce another “What You Should Know About Breast Cancer” pamphlet.
+Thankfully, breast centers and breast health navigators in every city provide the immediate information to a newly diagnosed woman in addition to the plethora of information on the Internet such as American Cancer Society, Living Beyond Breast Cancer and others- There are resources to help patients and survivors.
+I believe breast cancer organizations are all “helping the same woman at different steps of her journey.”
+Therefore we must focus efforts and funding into areas that are not well covered rather than pay to produce another “What You Should Know About Breast Cancer” pamphlet.

-As I believe research, education and awareness of the disease are covered, I continue My Hope Chest’s crusade in the area of treatment… on the back end of the disease where women are falling through the cracks.
-I speak to hundreds of survivors who struggle every day to live beyond the disease.
-Like I once did, they tell me they feel less than whole because of their cancer experience and are reminded every day when they look in the mirror of their agonizing choice to sacrifice one or both breasts in exchange for their life.
-Although our wait list grows nationwide , the awareness that thousands of women still live years after the disease missing one or both breasts, has not-and in 2012 this has to change.
+Dozens of organizations, both big and small cover, education and awareness of the disease.
+This was why My Hope Chest’s crusade began and continues to focus on the back end of treatment… where “Survivors” fall unknowingly through the cracks.
+We speak to hundreds of survivors struggling every day to live beyond the disease.
+Like I once did, these cancer Warriors(working or single mothers) tell us they feel “less than whole” and can’t get past their cancer experience as they are reminded every day when they look in the mirror of their agonizing choice to sacrifice one or both breasts in exchange for their life.
+Although our wait list grows nationwide, the awareness that thousands of women still live years after the disease missing one or both breasts is still largely a whisper.
+We need your help…in 2014 this has to change.

-If you donate to breast cancer initiatives now, I encourage you to expand your reach to aid in the total healing of a woman’s journey.
-You will feel even better knowing that you are providing a real solution to an unmet problem – and helping a real someone right NOW.
+This year be visionary….Expand your giving to aid in the total healing of a survivor’s journey.
+You will feel even better knowing that your dollars are providing a real solution to an unmet problem – and helping a real someone right NOW.

 Become an “Angel Sponsor”

-We encourage corporations and local business to talk to us about Partnerships and cause related marketing programs.
-I personally challenge these leaders to be visionaries….step out of the pack and to make a major impact with their philanthropic efforts instead of the usual marketing “bang for the buck”.
-A financial contribution to My Hope Chest will have so much more of a profound impact on our mission, I promise you.
+With greater awareness of the charity, comes a greater need and responsibility.
+My Hope Chest invites local business and corporations to discuss Win-Win “Cause Related Marketing” programs to help us continue our important work for survivors.
+I personally challenge business leaders to join MHC, be a visionary philanthropist… step out of the pack and make a major impact with your philanthropic dollars.
+A financial contribution to grassroots organizations like My Hope Chest have so much more of a profound impact on our mission, I promise you.

 My vision continues to see My Hope Chest change lives in America and to eliminate our wait list once and for all.
 My dream is to live to see My Hope Chest grow to assist women all over the globe.
 I believe that with your support, My Hope Chest, like grassroots organizations before it, will endure in our society and leave an important legacy on this earth until there is a cure for the disease.

-Remember to do your self-exams, know your breasts and get your annual mammogram.
+Please remember … do your self-exams, know your breasts and get your annual mammogram.
 (I personally recommend mammograms for women under 40 if there is a family history of breast cancer).
-Many towns offer free programs or it is usually about $100 – a small price for something that will save your life!
-Contact the American Cancer Society or Susan G. Komen chapter in your town for a referral.
+Many towns offer free or reduced fee programs in October -invest the small price that can save your life.
+Contact your health department, American Cancer Society or Susan G. Komen chapter in your town for a referral.

 God bless and in good health,